Sunday report of sexual assault at Powderhorn Park is the third since late last month

-Three sexual assaults have occurred since late last month in south Minneapolis at Powderhorn Park with the most recent as Sunday, where hundreds of homeless people have camped, the Minneapolis Park and Recreation Board said Tuesday.
+Three sexual assaults have occurred since late last month in south Minneapolis at Powderhorn Park with the most recent as Sunday, where hundreds of homeless people have been encamped, the Minneapolis Park and Recreation Board said Tuesday.

 The first incident occurred late on June 26 or early on June 27 and involved a girl being assaulted, said Park Board spokeswoman Robin Smothers.
 People from the park brought the girl to Abbott Northwestern Hospital for examination, and she was later turned over to social services personnel.
 No arrests have been made.

-On June 28, a caller reached 911 shortly after 2 a.m. to report a woman being assaulted at the park.
-The woman received medical attention and city police arrested a suspect nearby.
+A caller reached 911 to report a woman being assaulted at the park on June 27.
+The woman received medical attention and city police arrested 40-year-old Jonathan Taylor nearby.
+He's charged with groping the woman in their tent.
+She's the same victim he is charged with raping on May 22 in a Brooklyn Center hotel.

 On Sunday, a girl was assaulted by a man in the park.
 A Metro Transit police squad vehicle was flagged down that afternoon, and "after further questioning, the victim reported the assault," said Park Board spokeswoman Robin Smothers.

 The girl remained at HCMC as of late Tuesday morning.
-Hennepin County Child Protection Services is involved, and a suspect has been arrested.
+Hennepin County Child Protection Services is involved, and a suspect has been arrested but not yet charged.

 Further information about the incidents have yet to be released by the Park Board.